Fort Henry National Historic Site

 A Martello tower at the water's edge below the fort.
 A removable roof to protect against snow is characteristic of Canadian Martello towers.

-Fort Henry National Historic Site is located in Kingston, Ontario, Canada on Point Henry, a strategic, elevated point near the mouth of the Cataraqui River where it flows into the St. Lawrence River at the east end of Lake Ontario.
-The fort and the point on which the fort was built were named after Henry Hamilton, former Lieutenant-Governor of the Province of Quebec.
+Fort Henry National Historic Site is located in Kingston, Ontario, Canada, on Point Henry, a strategic elevated point near the mouth of the Cataraqui River, where it flows into the St. Lawrence River at the east end of Lake Ontario.
+The fort and the point on which it was built were named after Henry Hamilton, former Lieutenant Governor of the Province of Quebec.

 A fortification was constructed during the War of 1812 to protect the Kingston Royal Naval Dockyard (the site of the present-day Royal Military College of Canada) on Point Frederick from a possible American attack during the war and to monitor maritime traffic on the St. Lawrence River and Lake Ontario.
-A much larger fort replaced this construction in the 1830s to maintain protection of the naval dockyard and protect the southern entrance to the Rideau Canal.
-The fort was restored in the 1930s and is a significant tourist attraction.
+A much larger fort replaced this construction in the 1830s to maintain protection of the naval dockyard and secure the southern entrance to the Rideau Canal.
+The fort was restored in the 1930s and is now a significant tourist attraction.